Clark Gable: 1958–1961: Paramount and The Misfits

 Next, he paired with Doris Day in Teacher's Pet (1958), shot in black and white at Paramount.
 He did Run Silent, Run Deep (also 1958), with co-star and producer Burt Lancaster, which featured his first on-screen death since 1937, and which garnered good reviews.
 Gable started to receive television offers, but rejected them outright.
 At 57, Gable finally acknowledged, "Now it's time I acted my age".
 His contracts began including a clause that his filming and work days ended at 5 p.m.

 His next two films were light comedies for Paramount: But Not for Me (1959) with Carroll Baker, and It Started in Naples (1960) with Sophia Loren.
 Naples was written and directed by Melville Shavelson and it mainly showed the beauty of Loren and the Italian island Capri.
-It was a box-office success and was nominated for an Academy Award for art direction and two Golden Globes, one for picture and Loren for actress in a leading role.
+It was a box-office success and was nominated for an Academy Award for Art Direction and two Golden Globes, one for Picture, Comedy/Musical and Loren for Actress, Comedy.
 Filmed mostly on location in Italy, it was Gable's last film released in color.
 While there Gable's weight had increased to 230 lbs, something he credited to pasta, and he started on a crash diet to achieve a goal weight of 195, along with briefly quitting drinking and smoking, to pass a required physical for his next movie.

 On February 8, 1960, Gable received a star on the Hollywood Walk of Fame for his work in motion pictures, located at 1608 Vine Street.